Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 Support for dual dispatch in the new internal module `block_cipher` is extremely similar to that in MD light.

-A block cipher context contains either a legacy module's context (AES, ARIA, Camellia) or a PSA key identifier; it has a field indicated which one is in use.
+A block cipher context contains either a legacy module's context (AES, ARIA, Camellia) or a PSA key identifier; it has a field indicating which one is in use.
 All fields are private.

 The `engine` field is almost redundant with knowledge about `type`.
 However, when an algorithm is available both via a legacy module and a PSA accelerator, we will choose based on the runtime availability of the accelerator when the context is set up.
 This choice needs to be recorded in the context structure.